VDA5050/VDA5050/VDA5050_EN.md

 2. The mobile robot shall report an error of type 'MOBILE_ROBOT_NOT_AVAILABLE' and level 'WARNING'.
 3. The warning shall be reported until the mobile robot is in an order mode that allows for new orders.

+#### 6.1.4.10 Mobile robot receives an order containing nodes with unknown mapId

+Resolution:

+1. The mobile robot shall not take over the new order in its internal buffer.
+2. The mobile robot shall report an error of type 'UNKNOWN_MAP_ID' and level 'WARNING'.
+3. The warning shall be reported until the mobile robot has accepted a new order.